Demesne: Development

-The system of manorial land tenure, broadly termed feudalism, was conceived in France, but was exported to areas affected by Norman expansion during the Middle Ages, including the Kingdoms of England, Sicily, Jerusalem, Scotland, and Ireland.
+The system of manorial land tenure, broadly termed feudalism, was conceived in France, but was exported to areas impacted by French expansion during the Middle Ages, including the British Isles after the Norman Conquest.

 In this feudal system, the demesne was all the land retained and managed by a lord of the manor for his own use and support.
 It was not necessarily all contiguous to the manor house.
 A portion of the demesne lands, called the lord's waste, served as public roads and common pasture land for the lord and his tenants.
 Most of the remainder of the land in the manor was sub-enfeoffed by the lord to others as sub-tenants.

 Initially, the demesne lands were worked on the lord's behalf by villeins or by serfs, who had no right of tenure on it, in fulfilment of their feudal obligations, but as a money economy developed in the later Middle Ages, the serfs' corvée came to be commuted to money payments.
 With the advent of the early modern period, demesne lands came to be cultivated by paid labourers.
 Eventually, many of the demesne lands were leased out either on a perpetual (i.e., hereditary) or a temporary renewable basis so that many peasants functioned virtually as free proprietors after having paid their fixed rents.
 In times of inflation or debasement of coinage, the rent might come to represent a pittance, reducing the feudal aristocrat to poverty among a prosperous gentry.

 Demesne lands that were leased out for a term of years remained demesne lands, though no longer in the occupation of the lord of the manor.
 See, for example, Musgrave v Inclosure Commissioners (1874) LR 9 QB 162, a case in which the three judges of the Queen's Bench Divisional Court and everyone else concerned assumed without argument that farms which were let by the lord of the manor were part of the lord's demesne land.

 In Ireland, demesne lands were often demarcated with high stone walls.
 Today, 24 townlands in Ireland bear the name of "Demesne", and many others contain the word.